ApiLogicServer/Docs/docs/Tutorial-Agile.md

 ![ai-driven-automation](images/agile/agile-automation.png)

-And that's exactly why we  API Logic Server: it creates working software instantly, instead of weeks/months, like this:
+And that's exactly why we built API Logic Server: it creates working software instantly, instead of weeks/months, like this:

 1. **Use your existing database, or create a new one with ChatGPT or your database tools**
 2. **Create Working Software *Now*:**  API Logic Server creates an ApiLogicProject, providing: